20 March, 2017. 14:23

 “It makes for alarming reading,” said lead researcher Glenn Brooker.

 “As the average temperature steadily rises, the amount of ice continues to rise.
 It sounds scientifically impossible, but I can assure you, there’s more ice in regional centres now than there was 50 years ago,”

 “At this rate, there will be more ice than forest fires in regional Australia by 2020.”

-The whole of regional Victoria, four-time winner of the coveted Biggest Shithole in the Southern Hemisphere Award by National Geographic Traveller magazine, is expected to be completely ‘frozen over’ by ice within a decade – something that scientists are struggling to find solutions for.
+The whole of regional Victoria, four-time winner of the coveted Forgotten By Canberra Award from National Geographic Traveller magazine, is expected to be completely ‘frozen over’ by ice within a decade – something that scientists are struggling to find solutions for.

-One method the CSIRO has devised for de-icing places such as regional Victoria is to created projects that spur on climate change – such as mining and energy production.
+One method the CSIRO has devised for de-icing places such as regional Victoria is to create projects that spur on climate change – such as mining and energy production.